manisunder246/AI_agents_orchestration/README.md

 # SK-GenAI-Orchestrator
 A project leveraging Semantic Kernel (SK) to orchestrate AI agents for automating database tasks.
-It simplifies data cataloging, extraction, SQL query generation, and visualisation, making it easier to analyze and manage data from databases efficiently.
+It simplifies data cataloging, extraction, SQL query generation, and visualization, making it easier to analyze and manage data from databases efficiently.

 ## **Table of Contents**
 - [Overview](#overview)